A-Ahmed100216/Week4_PythonAI/README.md

 ## Exception Handling
 * We can use ```try```, ```except```, and ```finally``` keywords for the purposes of handling errors and reporting back in a user-friendly fashion.
-* Common use cases for these are error testing and resolving
+* Common use cases for these are error testing and resolving.
+* We use these block when we expect an exception from the python interpreter.
+* Why - This helps us handle the errors or exceptions and add customised message as well as make a decision based on customer needs.
 * **Try** - Lets you test for errors
 * **Except** - Handle the error
 * **Raise** - Raises an error